-Our attorneys at Johnson & Biscone in Oklahoma City have spent decades helping individuals and families understand what comes next after a major injury.
+At Johnson & Biscone in Oklahoma City, our attorneys have decades of experience helping individuals and families navigate life after a major injury.
 If you’re dealing with the aftermath of a spinal cord injury and facing long-term disability, it’s important to know what support might be available.

 What Is Considered a Spinal Cord Injury?